spollard/josh-works.github.io/_drafts/sidekiq_background_jobs_for_beginners.md

 mailcatcher
 rails s
 ```

-First thing to note is in the `MailersController`, we have

-(Later, we'll cover using `foreman` to manage all this.)

 OK, the app is working.
 Navigate to localhost:3000, and you should see Missy Elliot in all her glory.